Ruscism: History of the use of the term

-Chechen wars
+Chechen Wars

-The term, in the form Russism (русизм), was popularized, described and extensively used in 1995 by President of the Chechen Republic of Ichkeria Dzhokhar Dudayev, who saw the military action by Russia in Chechnya as a manifestation of the rising ideology.
+The term, in the form Russism (русизм), was coined and popularized in 1995 by the president of the Chechen Republic of Ichkeria Dzhokhar Dudayev, who saw the military action by Russia in Chechnya as a manifestation of the rising ideology.
 According to Dudayev, Ruscism is:

 a variety of hatred ideology which is based on Great Russian chauvinism, spiritlessness and immorality.
 It differs from other forms of fascism, racism, and nationalism by a more extreme cruelty, both to man and to nature.
 It is based on the destruction of everything and everyone, the tactics of scorched earth.
 Ruscism is a schizophrenic variety of the world domination complex.
 This is a distinct version of slave psychology, it grows like a parasite on the fabricated history, occupied territories and oppressed peoples.

-The term was later used by the next president of the Chechen Republic, Aslan Maskhadov who considered Ruscism a variety of fascism, but more dangerous than fascism and existing during the last 200 years.
+The term was later used by the next president of the Chechen Republic of Ichkeria, Aslan Maskhadov, who considered Ruscism a variety of fascism, but more dangerous than fascism and having existed for the last 200 years.
 The Chechen news website Kavkaz Center featured a regular column titled "Russism", in which around 150 articles were published between 2003 and 2016.